dquilter/transform-val-js/readme.md

 ### General

-For all of the following methods, the `elem` parameter can be a vanilla Javascript reference to an element, or a jQuery reference.
+For all of the following methods, the `elem` parameter is required, and can be a vanilla Javascript reference to an element, or a jQuery reference.

 ### getTranslate